 The irony, though, is that Google still wouldn't need to steal this particular Apple idea if it were just in the business of making Apple knockoffs.
-Customers don't need a high-touch retail experience to understand why they might want to buy an Android phone.
-All they need is a side-by-side comparison of Android and iPhone prices and features.

 Rather, it's the company's foray into genuinely innovative hardware that would make retail stores a necessity.
 Chromebooks are one example.
 The company has already set up Google kiosks in Best Buy to explain to customers the value of these ultra-simple laptops, which have no direct corollary in Apple's lineup.
 But the most compelling reason of all to open a Google Store, as 9to5Google points out, might be Google Glass.

 The leadership thought consumers would need to try Google Glass firsthand to make a purchase.
 Without being able to use them first hand, few non-techies would be interested in buying Google's glasses (which will retail from between $500 to $1,000).
 From there, the decision to sell other Google-branded products made sense.

 Along with Glass, Google will have an opportunity to demonstrate other upcoming and Google X projects like driverless cars and mini-drone delivery systems at its stores.